Skip to main content

 School nursing

 The School Nursing service is available to children from the age of 4 and a half years, young people and their families.
-We work in partnership with GP’s, Schools, Family Hub Practitioners and various other professionals to meet identified needs and provide the best possible care.
+We work in partnership with GP’s, Schools, Local Community Hub’s and various other professionals to meet identified needs and provide the best possible care.

-Five key ways that you can help your child to maintain a healthy weight
+Five ways you can help your child maintain a healthy weight:

 1. Be a good role model